sofyan-rs/pokedex-react/README.md

-# Simple Pokedex App using React.JS
+# Simple Pokedex App using React.js

-This project was created with react.js and tailwindcss.
+This project was created with React.js and TailwindCSS.

 url : https://pokedex-kdevz.netlify.app/